hanjunlee21/PanChIP/README.md

 **Pan-ChIP-seq Analysis of Protein Colocalization Using Peak Sets**

 The current version of PanChIP supports the hg38 genome assembly.

+Prerequisites: BEDTools, Python 3, Jobs (required for Memory management during parallelization)
+Input: PanChIP Analysis – Directory with only 6-column BED files, PanChIP Filter – one 6-column BED file

 ## Installation
 ```shell